ivcode286/PandasJp/README.md

 or build auto submit
 npx eas build --platform ios --profile production --auto-submit

+## Update app version
+Check app.json and infoplist app version when building new version,they should be same

 ## IOS local run

 1.If there is native ios settings updated